ramon-ferreira/react-template/README.md

 This project is a start point to make small projects creation faster without a lot of resources like [create-react-app](https://github.com/facebook/create-react-app).

 ## Installation
-Just execute `yarn install`.
+Just execute `npm install`.

 ## How to use
-Some helpful `yarn` commands in this project:
+Some helpful `npm` commands in this project:
 * `start`: start webpack watch on project files and serve using [WPS](https://github.com/shellscape/webpack-plugin-serve)
 * `build`: creates a production build of the project
   * Comments removed